- Page load time has long been a Google ranking factor, and mobile page speed became a ranking factor, as well, in 2018.

 - Google’s “Core Web Vitals” are aimed at driving user-centric outcomes and will become an organic ranking factor in the future, increasing the importance of page load time.

 - Uncover 12 levers for accelerating your page load time and improving your site visitors’ experience.

 Site speed has long been a Google ranking factor.
 Google’s site speed patent was granted on February 4, 2014 (US Patent 8,645,362).
 Following this focus on desktop page load time, mobile page speed became a ranking factor more recently, in 2018, as part of Google’s “Speed Update.”
 The leading search engine aims to complete its shift to mobile first indexing by March 2021.
 Therefore, it’s more important than ever to pay close attention to your mobile page load speed.

-Sites that load quickly perform better across a range of marketing metrics, whether you look at organic search results, site engagement, conversion rate, bounce rate, abandonment, or loyalty.
+Sites that load quickly perform better across a range of marketing and SEO metrics, whether you look at organic search results, site engagement, conversion rate, bounce rate, abandonment, or loyalty.

 According to research by Google and Deloitte, improving page loading speed by 0.1 seconds can boost your conversion rate by 8%.